 Pros and Cons

 Nifty Gateway has some of the most popular and exclusive NFTs for sale.
 It’s easy to keep up with the drop release dates and simple to buy and sell any NFT.
-The ability to use credit cards makes it one of the most accessible platforms for crypto-novices to use.
+The ability to purchase NFT with fiat currency through credit cards makes it one of the most accessible platforms for crypto-novices to use.

 Unfortunately, the exclusivity means it is unlikely you will get accepted as an artist on the platform.
 Nifty Gateway also makes it extremely difficult to move your NFT to another platform.